ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 	To decide which object is the carrier of (something - object):
 		(- (CarrierOf({something})) -).

-then it would always be true that `the carrier of Y carries Y`, in all cases where somebody does carry `Y`.
+then it would always be true that `X carries Y` if and only if `the carrier of Y is X`.

 ## The wearing relation